 Dried Fruits: Nutritional Benefits

 Dried fruits aren't just packed with nutrients and vitamins, they are also rich in fibre.
 Learn about the many of health benefits of dried fruits that include dried apricots, figs, tomatoes, wolfberry, and more.

-are a source of dietary fibre and contains antibacterial properties to prevent urinary tract infection.
+are a source of dietary fibre and contain antibacterial properties to prevent urinary tract infection.

 Dietitians from the